moradcom4ever/IRCollector/README.md

    To install the Exchange Management Shell, you must install the Exchange server on the machine where you plan to run the script, or install the Exchange admin center tools.
 For more information, refer to the following Microsoft documentation: https://docs.microsoft.com/en-us/exchange/exchange-management-shell

 Usage:
-1. Open PowerShell as an administrator.
+1. Ensure both CheckSuspiciousActivity.ps1 and RunCheckSuspiciousActivity.bat are in the same folder.
-2. Navigate to the folder containing the CheckSuspiciousActivity.ps1 script.
-3. Run the script by entering ".\CheckSuspiciousActivity.ps1" (without quotes) and pressing Enter.
+2. Right-click the RunCheckSuspiciousActivity.bat file and select "Run as administrator" or open Command Prompt as an administrator, navigate to the folder containing the batch file, and run the batch file by entering "RunCheckSuspiciousActivity.bat" (without quotes) and pressing Enter.

 During the execution of the script, you will be prompted to provide the following information:
 - Suspected email address